 - Blooom: This robo-adviser helps optimize and manage your 401(k).
 Cost: $10/month, but you can get a free account checkup before signing up.

 - Betterment: Considered the pioneer of robo-investing, this app invests your money into a portfolio of low-cost index funds.
 You can start with a minimum $100.
 Cost: 0.25%/year

 - Acorns: This app connects to your debit and credit cards and automatically rounds up your purchases, investing the spare digital change in a simple portfolio based on your risk tolerance.
 You can use the account to automate your savings and withdraw anytime.
 Cost: $1 + 0.5%/month (no fee for a zero-balance account)

 - Stash: Choose a portfolio based on your beliefs and interests.
 It’ll pull an amount you set from your bank account at regular intervals, and you can start with as little as $5.
-Plus, you’ll get a $5 bonus when you sign up through this link.
+Plus, you’ll get a $5 bonus when you sign up through this link with the code PENNYH.
 Cost: $1/month (first month free)

 - Clink: This app lets you invest a set amount per day, week or month — a minimum of $1 a day — automatically drawn from your bank account.
 Cost: $1/month (plus a $5 signup bonus)